-The Board of Directors expects that the adoption of these standards in future periods will not have a material effect on the financial statements of the Company.
+At the date of approval of these financial statements, Standards, Revised Standards and Interpretations were issued by the International Accounting Standards Board which were not yet effective.
+Some of them were adopted by the European Union and others not yet.
+The Board of Directors expects that the adoption of these financial reporting standards in future periods will not have a significant effect on the financial statements of the Company.